aakarner/regional-data-science/syllabus.md

 ## GIS/GIScience

-In addition to covering the transportation and mobility justice literature, we will learn contemporary analytical methods for evaluating integrated transportation and land use systems using the statistical computing language R. Specifically, we will: 1) apply GIScience methods and data to address accessibility and equity challenges, 2) use specific pieces of software, tools, and data and 3) apply general programming and GIS best practices.
+In addition to covering the transportation and mobility justice literature, we will learn contemporary analytical methods for evaluating integrated transportation and land use systems using the programming language Python.
+Specifically, we will:

+1. apply GIScience methods and data to address accessibility and equity challenges,
+2. use specific pieces of software, tools, and data and
+3. apply general programming and GIS best practices.

 Some of these objectives you may already be familiar with while others might be completely new.
 Even if we do not cover a specific problem type during the class, once it is over, you should be familiar with the types of problems that GIScience methods can solve and the data available to solve them.
 You will be able to interrogate the implications of specific analytical choices (e.g., areal units, data sources, metrics) to determine the best approach for a given situation.

 Specific learning objectives within each of the three categories are as follows:

-## Accessibility and equity
+### Accessibility and equity

 Accessibility—defined simply as ease with which people can reach valued opportunities—is the fundamental benefit conferred by a transportation system.
 Accessibility undergirds travel behavior and land use.
 Students will calculate, compare, and critically evaluate different measures of multimodal accessibility in a GIS-T environment.

 Social equity, fairness, and justice are transportation planning goals embedded in federal law and guidance but whose analysis is often poor or nonexistent.
 Additionally, evidence is mounting that more equitable cities and regions are also more economically competitive and environmentally sustainable.
 Students will use results drawn from their GIS-T investigations to operationalize and assess equity conditions in cities and regions across the United States.

-## Specific software, tools, and data
+### Specific software, tools, and data

 Students will gain proficiency in contemporary software, tools, and data to assess accessibility and equity in transportation systems including:

-* R to calculate service areas, travel times, and routes and conduct equity analysis.
+* Python to calculate service areas, travel times, and routes and conduct equity analysis.
 * OpenStreetMap as a source of free, readily accessible data with which to build routable networks.
 * General Transit Feed Specification (GTFS) data to represent transit networks and travel times by public transit within a GIS-T framework.
 * The US Census Bureau and tidycensus as valuable sources of demographic, employment, and transportation information.